PICABench: How Far Are We from Physically Realistic Image Editing?: Experiment

 \subsection{Benchmark Results}

 \textbf{We are still far from physically realistic image editing.} Tab.~\ref{tab:main_table_gpt5_superficial} presents a comprehensive evaluation of existing methods.
-All open-source models score below 60 on the benchmark, and only the closed-source models—GPT-Image-1 and Seedream 4.0—slightly exceed this threshold.
-These results underscore a persistent gap in the ability of current image editing models to generate physics-aware and physically realistic outputs.
+While several closed-source models surpass 60 overall accuracy, the performance remains far from saturated, leaving substantial headroom for physical realistic image editing.
+Meanwhile, all open-source models still score below 60, indicating a persistent gap in the ability of current image editing models to generate physically realistic outputs.

 \textbf{The gap between understanding and physical realism.} Among open-source models, unified architectures consistently underperform compared to dedicated image editing models.
 Although unified MLLMs attempt to integrate visual understanding and generation within a single framework, the presumed advantage of enhanced world understanding does not translate into improved physical realism.
 This suggests that stronger understanding alone is insufficient, and effectively coupling understanding with generation remains an open challenge.
 Tab.~\ref{tab:ablation_prompt_level_gpt5} presents performance across different prompt specificity levels.
-As shown in Tab.~\ref{tab:ablation_prompt_level_gpt5}, model performance improves as prompts become more detailed.
-However, the gain from intermediate prompts is smaller than that from explicit prompts.
+As shown in Tab.~\ref{tab:ablation_prompt_level_gpt5}, model {accuracy} improves as prompts become more detailed. {The decrease of consistency can be attributed to the trade-off between improving physical realism and preserving non-edited image regions.} However, the gain from intermediate prompts is smaller than that from explicit prompts.
 We speculate this is due to the lack of internalized physics principles, which prevents models from leveraging the additional information.
 Interestingly, the Bagel model outperforms Flux Kontext under explicit prompts, likely because its unified architecture enhances long-text comprehension.